run-n-stride/run-n-stride.github.io/README.md

 - **Segment strategy** — color-coded pace instructions per km segment
 - **Leaderboard** — personal bests, global rankings (shared via localStorage on same device/browser), verified runs (with Strava proof image)

-## Deploy to GitHub Pages

-1. Fork or clone this repo
-2. Go to **Settings → Pages**
-3. Set source to **main branch / root**
-4. Your app will be live at `https://yourusername.github.io/runtracker`

-That's it.
-No build step, no npm, no config.

 ## AI Coach setup

 1. Get a free API key at [console.groq.com](https://console.groq.com)